12 Uncertainty

 Properties

-13.4 Uncertainty quantifies expected error
+12.4 Uncertainty quantifies the expected error

 When we talk about uncertainty, we are implicitly talking about errors.
 How close is the predicted water supply to the true future water supply?
-How close is our test error to the true generalization error?
+How close is your test error to the true generalization error?
 Does the estimated effect of precipitation on water supply match the true effect?

-In general terms, we always have a target quantity of interest \(T\) (e.g., true water supply), and our estimate \(\hat{T}\) (e.g., predicted water supply) and we want to know how large the error is, measured by some distance function \(L\): \[ \epsilon:=L(T,\hat{T}) \]
+In general terms, you always have a target quantity of interest \(T\) (e.g., true water supply), and your estimate \(\hat{T}\) (e.g., predicted water supply) and you want to know how large the error is, measured by some distance function \(L\): \[ \epsilon:=L(T,\hat{T}) \]

 \[ \underbrace{\mathbb{E}[L(T,\hat{T})]}_{\text{Expected error}} = \underbrace{L(\mathbb{E}[\hat{T}],T)}_{\text{Bias}} + \underbrace{\mathbb{E}[(L(\hat{T},\mathbb{E}[\hat{T}])]}_{\text{Variance}} \]

-• Variance describes how the estimates vary, for example, for a different data sample.
+- Variance describes how the estimates vary, for example, for a different data sample.
 An estimator has high variance if the estimates are highly sensitive to the dataset it receives.

 But how does bias-variance decomposition help?
-For many estimators we can prove unbiasedness, meaning the bias term vanishes.
+For many estimators you can prove unbiasedness, meaning the bias term vanishes.
 Therefore, the expected error can be fully determined from the variance of the estimate.
 And the variance can estimated empirically or theoretically.

-13.5 Sources of uncertainty
+12.5 Sources of uncertainty

-Predictions, performance, and properties are the juicy lemonade we get from our whole machine learning pipeline.
+Predictions, performance, and properties are the juicy lemonade you get from our whole machine learning pipeline.
 Whether the lemonade tastes good depends on the water, the lemons, the squeezing technique, and the ice cubes.
-A lack of quality in any of these has a direct impact on the quality of our lemonade.
+A lack of quality in any of these has a direct impact on the quality of your lemonade.
 Similarly, the expected errors in predictions, performance, and properties are due to errors in our task, modeling setup, and data.

 Machine learning modeling can be described as a series of steps.
 Each of these steps can introduce errors that propagate uncertainty in our estimate.
-The examples and errors shown in the Figure 13.3 focus on prediction uncertainty, but performance and property uncertainties can be captured in the same way.
+The examples and errors shown in the Figure 12.3 focus on prediction uncertainty, but performance and property uncertainties can be captured in the same way.

-13.5.1 Task uncertainty
+12.5.1 Task uncertainty

 Prediction target